saribwasee/Docker/Docker-Compose/README.md

 ### Docker Compose Concepts

 Docker Compose allows you to define and manage multi-container applications in a single YAML file.
 This simplifies the complex task of orchestrating and coordinating various services, making it easier to manage and replicate your application environment.
-If we need a multiple container for a specific application so we can made yaml file to start all containers together
+If we need a multiple container for a specific application so we can made yaml file to start all containers together, docker-compose need separate installation.

 #### Key Concepts: